 Sammamish - Juanita 115 kV transmission line

-- We are submitting land use permit applications to the Cities of Redmond and Kirkland in December 2019.
+- We have submitted land use permit applications to the City of Redmond and the City of Kirkland

 - View some typical 115 kV transmission lines and poles.

 Demand for power is growing in King County.
 The electric system serving Redmond and Kirkland – referred to as the Moorlands electric system – has exceeded available capacity.
 The Sammamish – Juanita transmission line is a critical upgrade required to increase system capacity and reliability for more than 61,000 customers in Redmond and Kirkland.